DaniKurosaki/heroes-service/README.md

 # Heroes Service

 Application that provides a small REST API to get heroes' information from a MongoDB database and a frontend to interact with it.
+Both backend and frontend deployed on Vercel, it also has CI/CD thanks to the latter's integration with GitHub.

 ## Table of Contents